 - In SVTs with rapid ventricular rates, P waves are often obscured by the T waves, but may be seen as a "hump" on the T.

 - A heart rate of 150 should make you suspect atrial flutter is present.

 Narrow QRS Complex SVT.
 When tachycardia has a narrow QRS complex, it's much easier to diagnose it as supraventricular tachycardia.
 Identify the SVT type using the differential diagnosis in the American College of Cardiology (ACC) narrow QRS complex SVT algorithm.

 Wide QRS Complex Tachycardia.
 The origin of wide QRS tachycardias can be either atrial (if a bundle branch block or accessory pathway is present) or ventricular (V-tach, V-fib), so they are trickier, and often more dangerous.
 Use the American Heart Association (AHA) algorithm for the differential diagnosis of Wide QRS tachycardias (and call a cardiologist).

 How to Manage Supraventricular Tachycardia

 In patients with hemodynamic instability, is the tachycardia the cause, or an effect?
-Atrial fibrillation, for example, can often occur during the stress of septic shock or coronary ischemia; whether the tachycardia is also contributing to the hypotension (thereby making the SVT “unstable” and requiring cardioversion) can often be impossible to sort out with confidence.
-Dr. Link points out that in patients with atrial fibrillation with rates less than 150 per minute, the arrhythmia is rarely contributory to any hemodynamic instability.
+Atrial fibrillation, for example, can often occur during the stress of septic shock or coronary ischemia; whether the tachycardia is also contributing to the hypotension (thereby making the SVT "unstable" and requiring cardioversion) can often be impossible to sort out with confidence.
+In patients with atrial fibrillation with rates less than 150 per minute, experts say the arrhythmia is rarely contributory to any hemodynamic instability.

 Mark Link, MD.
 Evaluation and Initial Treatment of Supraventricular Tachycardia.
 NEJM 2012; 367: 1438-1448.